oslabs-beta/Knight-Owl-Display/README.md

 # Knight Owl Web Application
 ![](/public/knightowlbanner.png)
-An easy way to secure all the GraphQL queries hitting your espress.js server.
+An easy way to secure your APIs built on `express-graphql` servers.
 Our NPM package contains pre-built middleware functions to handle depth and rate limiting, as well as cost analysis.

 # Installation and Getting Started
 `npm i knightowl` to install our middleware library into your project! <br />